 Are there other items which have slipped the recycling net?
 Glass bottles and jars; old clothing and linen; and, any foil packaging such as washed takeaway containers, can all be recycled at your local Recycling Centre or Point?

 There may not seem to be much at first, but all the smaller items add up.
 Encouraging everyone in your household to recycle can help free up space in your green-lidded bin for non-recyclable items such as, dog mess or nappies.

-Is your household familiar with the new materials that can now be recycled in your blue-lidded bin?
+Is your household familiar with the materials that can be recycled in your blue-lidded bin?

 In addition to paper, cardboard. rigid plastic containers, and tins and cans, your household can now also recycle food & drinks cartons in your blue-lidded bin.
 This includes cartons marked as Tetra Pak® and Pure-Pak®.
 Examples of these could be such items as: juice cartons, milk cartons, passata cartons, fresh soups cartons and juice boxes.
 A more extensive list of the materials accepted in the blue-lidded bin can be found in your new recycling guide [1Mb].